Central Park, Denver: History

 In 2016, The RTD A-Line directly connects Denver's Union Station located in Downtown Denver, through the Central Park neighborhood, to Denver International Airport.
-Central Park station is the lone light rail stop in the community.
+Central Park station is the lone commuter rail stop in the community.

 In 2019, the Central Park RTD Station and its surrounding area was expanded by transit-oriented development, it now spans five blocks; which includes upscale apartments, offices, a new hotel and retail shops.
-However, there are still some vacant lots ready for Transit-Oriented Development within this area as of 2020.
+However, there are still some vacant lots ready for Transit-Oriented Development within this area as of 2026.

 In 2020, in the wake of the Black Lives Matter movement and to condemn the legacy of the former Denver mayor Benjamin F. Stapleton, once a member of the Ku Klux Klan, the community formally changed the name of the neighborhood from 'Stapleton' to 'Central Park'.
-The new name draws inspiration from its namesake; which is the 80 acre flagship park named "Central Park" within the neighborhood.
+The new name draws inspiration from the 80 acre flagship park named "Central Park" within the neighborhood.
 The main north–south arterial roadway through the neighborhood is also named Central Park Blvd, the RTD rail/bus station is 'Central Park', and there is also the Central Park Recreation Center (a city of Denver recreation center).
 All of these were previously named 'Central Park' when they were developed/built several years prior.

 The Northfield portion of Central Park still has significant residential development occurring.
 This part of the Central Park neighborhood lies north of I-70.

 There are still a few vacant larger parcels throughout older parts of the neighborhood (south and north of I-70) ready for specifically pre-planned developments of mixed-use, transit-oriented, high-density residential, or commercial development.

 As of 2022, the entire Central Park neighborhood has an estimated population of 30,000, and is still growing as the last new homes are still being finished by 2025 (although some infill will still occur after this).
 Being the largest neighborhood in Denver, there are continual issues with crime statistics and other demographics that aren't accurate because the lack of context (per capita, per square mile, etc.).
 The neighborhood's very large land mass compared to peer neighborhoods (often the size of 5 other neighborhoods combined), high population, and number of high trafficked amenities (Northfield mall, Quebec Square, large swath of I-70, etc.) is not taken into consideration when many statistics are released.